Graphs of curves and arcs quasi-isometric to big mapping class groups: Equivalent definitions of translatability

 Otherwise, there are at least two maximal ends of $\Sigma$ in both components of $\Sigma \setminus \alpha$.
 Fix $f \in \MCG(\Sigma)$.
 Since there are at least two maximal ends of $\Sigma$ in both components of $\Sigma \setminus f(\alpha)$, either $f(\alpha) = \alpha$ or $f(\alpha)$ intersects $S \setminus \alpha$.
 Since $f(\alpha)$ is a boundary component of both components of $S \setminus \alpha$, it follows that $S \setminus \alpha$ is nondisplaceable.
 The result follows by Corollary \ref{nondisp_nograph}. \end{proof}

 Now we move to the case of infinitely many maximal ends:

-\begin{lemma} If $\Sigma$ has infinitely many maximal ends, not all equivalent, then for any graph $\Gamma$ whose vertices are curves on $\Sigma$, the orbit map $\MCG(\Sigma) \to \Gamma$ is not a quasi-isometry. \end{lemma} \begin{proof} By Fact \ref{max_exist} the equivalence class of every maximal end is either finite or a Cantor set.
+\begin{lemma} If $\Sigma$ has infinitely many maximal ends, not all equivalent, then for any graph $\Gamma$ whose vertices are curves on $\Sigma$, the orbit map $\MCG(\Sigma) \to \Gamma$ is not a quasi-isometry. \end{lemma} \begin{proof} Fix a curve $\alpha$.
+By Fact \ref{max_exist} the equivalence class of every maximal end is either finite or a Cantor set.
 If every such equivalence class is finite then there are infinitely many of them; in particular let $x, y, z$ be three nonequivalent maximal ends with $E(x)$, $E(y)$, and $E(z)$ all finite.
 Then let $X = E(x)$, $Y = E(y)$, and $Z = E(z)$.
 If on the other hand there is some maximal end $x$ such that $E(x)$ is a Cantor set, pick a maximal end $z$ not equivalent to $x$, and let $X \sqcup Y$ be nonempty sets partitioning $E(x)$, and let $Z = E(z)$.

-In either case above, let $S$ be a finite-type surface with $X$, $Y$, and $Z$ in distinct complementary components.
-For any curve $\alpha$, one component of $S \setminus \alpha$ still has $X$, $Y$, and $Z$ in distinct complementary components, so we may assume $S$ is contained in $\Sigma \setminus \alpha$.
-By construction, $S$ is connected and nondisplaceable, and the result follows by Corollary \ref{nondisp_nograph}. \end{proof}
+In either case above, let $S$ be a finite-type surface containing $\alpha$ and with $X$, $Y$, and $Z$ in distinct complementary components.
+One component of $S \setminus \alpha$ still has $X$, $Y$, and $Z$ in distinct complementary components, so this component is connected and nondisplaceable.
+The result follows by Corollary \ref{nondisp_nograph}. \end{proof}

 There is only one more case, which requires a bit more subtlety as well as the condition of tameness: